suitenumerique/hackdays2025/submissions/incubator-for-ai/README.md

 _Video not working?
 [The file is here](assets/claude-demo.mov)_

 ## Key Achievements
-Enabling semantic search throughout all documents in Drive and enabling users to do this in the frontend.
+Enabling semantic search throughout all documents in Drive and enabling users to query their documents in the frontend.

 Demonstrating that it is possible to integrate @drive search with other La Suite Numerique apps and external apps.

 Specific examples from the hackathon:

-* Claude
+* Claude-Desktop
 * Slack
 * Meet